 Our vodka and grape juice recipe is a take on the classic Transfusion cocktail.
 It’s a type of famous alcoholic golf drink.

 A glass of Transfusion usually consists of grape juice, lime juice, vodka, club soda, and ginger syrup.
 This drink is often available on the menu of most golf or country clubs.

 Bartenders often add their own touches to the drink to give it more character.

 For example, some mixologists use ginger ale or ginger juice instead of club soda.
 To take the drink to the next level, fresh made Concord grape juice is used instead of commercial grape juice.

-Types of Grapes for Vodka and Grape Juice
+Types of Grapes for This Drink

 As mentioned, Concord grapes are commonly used in a Transfusion cocktail.
 However, if they’re not available, here are a few other grape varieties to choose: